dbissell6/DFIR/Blue_Book/Blue_Book.md

 Charles -> Bob - 5:03pm - Dont text my girlfriend!
 ```

+Pcaps are the most encountered DFIR artifact encountered in challenges.
+The issue/challenge with pcapcs is they can contain hundreds of thousands of packets.
+It is not practical to look at the log packet by packet, therefor the typical work flow will be use something like zeek to find something intresting and manually investigate the packet further in wireshark.

 ### 2 Flavors of Challenges

 There are 2 flavors of pcaps and 4-5 different types of challenges regarding skill.

 The first flavor and most seen is a typical network catpure.
 These are large captures with the flag hidden in a single packet maybe containing html traffic.
 This can often be thought of as finding a needle in a haystack.

 The second flavor is when every packet will be needed.
-This can be seen in something like a usb logger and almost instantly is a encrpytion problem.
+This can be seen in something like a usb logger and almost instantly is an encoding or encrpytion problem.

 ### 5 levels